debiki/talkyard-prod-one/docs/copy-backups-elsewhere.md

     # as user remotebackup: (!)
     nano ~/.ssh/authorized_keys

-    # append a space and then the stuff you just copied to the last line (which is perhaps the only line).
+    # append a space and then the stuff you just copied to the last line (which is the only line, if the file was just created).
     # Do not paste it on a new line.

 The result should be that the `authorized_keys` file looks like: (and it's a really long line)